Summary:

 How to diagnose whether the VPN is the issue

 Before you start changing settings, confirm where the problem lies.
-Here’s a quick diagnostic flow:
+Here’s a quick diagnostic flow: How to fix vpn javascript errors your step by step guide to troubleshoot vpn javascript errors in browsers and apps

 - Step 1: Run the lottery app with the VPN disconnected and no location spoofing.
 If it works normally, the VPN is likely involved.